TaTooKa/froth/docs/source/pages/optionalrules/combat.rst

 Uncertain Death
 ===============

-When a character's :hoverxref:`RP <resistancepoints>` are reduced to 0 or less (from a source of damage that could be deadly), they are defeated, taken out, fall unconcious, etc, but it is still **uncertain** if they are dead or alive.
+When a character's :hoverxref:`HP <heartpoints>` are reduced to 0 or less (from a source of damage that could be deadly), they are defeated, taken out, fall unconcious, etc, but it is still **uncertain** if they are dead or alive.

 Place a d20 inside an opaque cup, shake it and place it face down on the table, without revealing the result.
-Once another ally goes to the character and checks their vitals, then you uncover the die and announce the result, which is modified by their current negative RP [#]_.
+Once another ally goes to the character and checks their vitals, then you uncover the die and announce the result, which is modified by their current negative HP [#]_.

 .. [#] The lower into the negatives the character was, the more likely they are dead.
-If they had exactly 0 RP, then their chances are 50/50.
-But if they had, for example, -4 RP, then the die result must be modified by -4, which is a -20% probability, and ends in a 30% chance of surviving.
+If they had exactly 0 HP, then their chances are 50/50.
+But if they had, for example, -4 HP, then the die result must be modified by -4, which is a -20% probability, and ends in a 30% chance of surviving.

 - **9 or less**: The character is dead.
 - **10 or more**: The character is unconcious, but still alive.

 .. tip::

    If a character is still alive, you can give them a :hoverxref:`Condition <conditions>` that the character got instead of dying, so that they don't get out of it unscathed.
-The severity of the Condition is left at GM's discretion depending on the amount of RP lost and contextual circumstances.
+The severity of the Condition is left at GM's discretion depending on the amount of HP lost and contextual circumstances.

-   Some GMs don't give Conditions to characters that survive the **Uncertain Death** check *on purpose*—this emphasises the gamble of it: You :hoverxref:`could've taken a Condition instead of losing RPs <damageandconditions>` and risking death, but you chose to risk a roll, which is *all or nothing*.
+   Some GMs don't give Conditions to characters that survive the **Uncertain Death** check *on purpose*—this emphasises the gamble of it: You :hoverxref:`could've taken a Condition instead of losing HP <damageandconditions>` and risking death, but you chose to risk a roll, which is *all or nothing*.